Crimso777/Factorio-Access/README.md

 ## Mod patch install

-1. Download control.lua, data.lua, and config.ini
+1. Download "control.lua" and "data.lua" from the folder "mods / FactorioAccess"
-2. Navigate to your Factorio folder
+2. Navigate to your Factorio folder for your local install.
-3. Go to mods/FactorioAccess_0.0.1
+3. Go to "mods / FactorioAccess"
-4. Paste both control.lua and data.lua in this folder
+4. Paste the new versions of "control.lua" and "data.lua" in this folder.
-5. Navigate back to your Factorio folder
-6. Go to the config folder
-7. Paste config.ini into this folder
-8. All done!
-You can now run launcher.exe in administrator mode to play the game with the new patch
+5. All done!
+You can now run launcher.exe in administrator mode to play the game with the new patch.